El Rushbo behind the golden EIB microphone here at the distinguished Limbaugh Institute for Advanced Conservative Studies on Friday.

 Governor Palin ignited a dead and dry campaign.

-And I think all of this this, you know, she's tough, she's smart, she's competent, she's articulate, a doer, and she's got a proven track record to prove that.
+And I think all of this, you know, she's tough, she's smart, she's competent, she's articulate, a doer, and she's got a proven track record to prove that.

-And she just doesn't talk, she's done the walk.
+And she just doesn't talk.

 Exactly right.

-You are dead on, right on the money, and they're trying to take her out now.
+You are dead on right on the money, and they're trying to take her out now.

 Kathy, I appreciate the call.